A7med668/DL_Project/README.md

 ---

 ## Project Overview
 The goal of this project is to process a dataset of Amazon reviews, clean the text, and train deep learning models to predict sentiment.
-The project also demonstrates data preprocessing, feature extraction (e.g., TF-IDF), and model evaluation using metrics like accuracy and classification reports.
+The project also demonstrates data preprocessing, and model evaluation using metrics like accuracy and classification reports.

 ---